MarbleBag/Gobchat/docs/README.md

 ### Updating Gobchat

-For now the update process has to be done manually.
+On startup Gobchat will check for new updates.
+The installation can be done either manually or automatically.

-1. Repeat steps 1 to 4 of [installing Gobchat](#installing-gobchat) and replace all files.
+To do it manually repeat steps 1 to 4 of [installing Gobchat](#installing-gobchat) and replace all files.
-2. Done
+To do it automatically hit the automatic install button on the patch-note screen.
+Done.

 ## How to use Gobchat
 ### Running